BonsaiDen/JavaScript-Garden/doc/closures.md

         })(i), 1000)
     }

-### Best practices
+### In conclusion

-It is important to understand **and** master closures, they are the most powerful feature of JavaScript and are use pretty much everywhere in the language.
+It is important to understand **and** master closures, they are the most powerful feature of JavaScript and are used pretty much everywhere when it comes to elegant and efficient code.